skovy/skovy.dev/content/blog/typescript-explained-in-javascript-extends/index.md

 This isn't ideal, because the last example is not a valid book.
 It's passing in a string directly which doesn't have a `title` property, so it prints `undefined`.
 Ideally, this type of issue is caught at compile time, not run time.

-Since this is a "generic" function in the sense that it can accept any kind of book, let's define a generic.
+Since this is a "generic" function in the sense that it can accept any kind of book, let's define a generic `Input` to represent that.

 ```typescript
 function printTitle<Input>(book: Input) {